JiancongXiao/PM_RLHF/README.md

    --alpha_ctl 0.1 \
 ```

 Here, kl_ctl and ent_ctl are the beta in the paper, alpha_ctl is the alpha in the paper.
-By letting ent_ctl = 0.1, 0.5, 1.0 and alpha_ctl = 0.1, 0.3, 0.5, we can obtain the results Figure 1 and Table 1 of the paper.
+By letting ent_ctl = 0.1, 0.5, 1.0 and alpha_ctl = 0.1, 0.3, 0.5, we can obtain the results shown in Figure 1 and Table 1 of the paper.

 ## Reproducing the Experiments of Preferences in Summarization

-Replace train_llama2_7b.sh by train_llama2_7b_tldr.sh, train_llama3_1b_tldr.sh, and train_llama3_3b_tldr.sh in the above shell script.
+Replace train_llama2_7b.sh by train_llama2_7b_tldr.sh, train_llama3_1b_tldr.sh, and train_llama3_3b_tldr.sh in the above shell scripts.
+We can obtain the results shown in Table 2 of the paper.

 ## Reproducing the Experiments on the OPT model